There’s a wealth of valuable material out there. And it’s all free.

 Antony della Porta of The Sustainable PM

-Over the last couple of years, Anony has uploaded a huge amount of content about PRINCE2 and MSP (Managing Successful Programmes).
+Periodically, Antony uploads a chunk of content about Agile PM, PRINCE2, and MSP (Managing Successful Programmes).
 While the channel is now dormant, there’s a great archive of useful reference content if you are studying for one of these Axelos exams.

 I’m only going to include three channels here.
 But they are good ones!